Sockeye: a language for analyzing hardware documentation: Overview by an example

-\section{Overview by an Example}
+\section{Overview by an example}

-We introduce our approach by means of a simplified example, illustrating how \system can detect a vulnerability in the \txone SoC, as well as how it can prove absence of vulnerabilities (within the chosen modeling precision).
-We reported the vulnerability to Marvell Technology, Inc., the company who acquired the original vendor of the SoC, Cavium, Inc. \footnote{Receipt of our report was acknowledged, but we have not yet received a more detailed response.}

-In the following section, we will only print the most relevant snippets of the example, and describe the other parts in English.
-The simplified example is 266 LoC and is listed in full in \cref{app:mini_thunderx1}.
-Performance numbers on how long \system takes to find the vulnerability on our full model are reported in \cref{tab:solver-runtimes}.
+We introduce \system with a simplified example, showing how we found a vulnerability in the \txone SoC, and how it can prove absence of vulnerabilities (within the chosen modeling precision).
+We reported the bug to Marvell, the current vendor, who confirmed our findings, and that it also affects their current OCTEON processors, for which they issued a fix.
+The bug is awaiting assignment of a CVE identifier.
+We only print the most relevant snippets of the example here, and describe the rest in English.
+The simplified example is 274 LoC and is listed in full in \cref{app:mini_thunderx1}.
+Figures for how long \system takes to find the vulnerability on our full model appear in \cref{tab:bug-runtimes}.